jiyi27/jiyi27.github.io/content/posts/database/mongodb/000-basics-golang.md

 title: MongoDB Docs - Golang Basics
 date: 2024-04-23 08:38:35
 categories:
- - database
+ - 数据库
 tags:
- - database
+ - 数据库
- - mongodb
+ - MongoDB
 ---

-## Bson & Marshalling & Unmarshalling
+## 1. Bson & Marshalling & Unmarshalling

 The process of converting a Go type to BSON is called **marshalling**, while the reverse process is called **unmarshalling**.